it-innovation/sam/doc/tutorial.rst

 * A model of the behaviour of the objects in the system.
 This behaviour corresponds to the design or source code.

-* The scenerio being modelled, which consists of:
+* The scenario being modelled, which consists of:

   * The objects initially present and their connections.
   * The test cases to be tried.